-I THE IMPACT OF OTTOMAN EXPANSION ON SOUTHEAST EUROPE 1 Effects of war and conflict: slavery, destruction and demographic chan gos 1 Cultural contacts and exchange, coexistence and cooperation · · · · · · · · · · · · · · · · · · · Trade routes and economy Reshaping urban space in Ottoman Southeast Europe Styles and influences in arts and architecture Bibliographical notes and suggestions for further reading.
-II IMPLEMENTING OTTOMAN INSTITUTIONS 29 1.
+I THE IMPACT OF OTTOMAN EXPANSION ON SOUTHEAST EUROPE 1 Effects of war and conflict: slavery, destruction and demographic cha inges 1 Cultural contacts and exchange, coexistence and cooperation • Trade routes and economy Reshaping urban space in Ottoman Southeast Europe 5.
+Styles and influences in arts and architecture 6.
+Bibliographical notes and suggestions for further reading II IMPLEMENTING OTTOMAN INSTITUTIONS 29 1.
 The Timar system 29 2.
-Defters and taxation Devşirme and the Janissary corps 4.
+Defters and taxation 32 Devşirme and the Janissary corps 35 4.
 Sharia law 5.
-Waqf - the pious endowment as the heart of the Ottoman town Bibliographical notes and suggestions for further reading III THE SPREADING OF ISLAM 50 Christian ecclesiastical organizations in an Islamic religious space 50 Dervishes and Dervish orders.
-Tekkes and Mosques 4.
-Why did Christians convert to Islam? ----------------------------------- 5.
-Bibliographical notes and suggestions for further reading 65
+Waqf - the pious endowment as the heart of the Ottoman town 44 6.
+Bibliographical notes and suggestions for further reading 46 III THE SPREADING OF ISLAM 50 4.
+Chairten and signification and the street of the section of the Ε0 Christian ecclesiastical organizations in an Islamic religious space Damiel or and Damiel and services Dervishes and Dervish orders Takkes and Masques Tekkes and Mosques Why did Christians convert to Islam?
+5. Bibliographical notes and suggestions for further reading ()